Katie Abrahamson-Henderson: College

-Many schools recruited Katie Abrahamson; she eventually chose to attended the University of Georgia, to play for Andy Landers, now a Women's Basketball Hall of Fame coach.
+Many schools recruited Katie Abrahamson; she eventually chose to attend the University of Georgia, to play for Andy Landers, now a Women's Basketball Hall of Fame coach.
 In her freshman year, 1986, she helped the team win the Southeastern Conference title.
 She played one more year at Georgia, but then chose to transfer back to her home state and play at Iowa for Hall of Fame coach C. Vivian Stringer.
 She played for the Hawkeyes for two years, advancing to the NCAA Sweet Sixteen as a senior.
 Abrahamson-Henderson completed her studies at Iowa, receiving a B.S. in physical education and sports administration in 1990.
 After graduating from Iowa, she attended Duquesne University, where she earned an M.S. in education in 1992.
 She spent one year playing professional basketball in New Zealand.

 Coaching career

 While playing basketball in high school and college, Abrahamson-Henderson had no interest in pursuing a coaching career, expecting instead to become a fitness trainer or run a fitness club.
 However, while she was at graduate school at Duquesne University, one of the assistant coaches at Iowa became the head coach at Duquesne and talked her into being a graduate assistant coach for the team.

 She then went to the University of Maine to be an assistant coach for two years under Joanne McCallie.
 After Maine, she spent six years as an assistant coach at Iowa State under Bill Fennelly, working alongside Brenda Frese who would go on to become the head coach at Maryland.
 When McCallie took over the head coaching position at Michigan State, she persuaded Abrahamson-Henderson to join her as an associate head coach.